nitin42/Animated-Timeline/docs/Timeline.md

 **`getAnimations()`**

-In some cases, you might want to alter the timing model i.e the timing properties.
+You can also alter the timing model i.e the timing properties.
 For example - changing the speed of an animation after 3 seconds or changing the duration.
 In those cases, you will be using `getAnimations()` method.

 `getAnimations()` is accessible via the timeline instance.
 It returns an array of running animations.